artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ![](../images/getting-started/successful-build.png)

-The data collection tags library is now published and available for use.
+The tags library is now published and available for use.
 The test page must use the newly created library in order to test the page behavior for the end-user in a browser.

-## Install data collection tags on a test site {#install-data-collection-tags}
+## Install tags on a test site {#install-data-collection-tags}

 Installation instructions are available from the Environments tab.
 This page displays all available environments and also allows you to create more.
 As the library was published to the Development environment select the box icon in the **INSTALL** column on the **Development** row.